alan-turing-institute/Palaeoanalytics/README.md

 ```

-The config is optimised to work with the images in an [example dataset](data).
+The config is optimized to work with the images in an [example dataset](data).
 If you want to use `PyLithics` with different styles of
 drawing you might have to modify this configuration file.
 You can modify or create your on config file and provide it to the CLI.

 ## Output from `PyLithics`

 ### Output images

 Output images are saved in the output directory for validation of the data extraction process.
 An example of these images
 are the following:

 <p float="left">
 <img src="figures/rub_al_khali_lithic_surfaces.png" width="310" />